Interstate 87 (New York): Other developments

 In the wake of former New York Yankees player Joe DiMaggio's death on March 8, 1999, Governor George Pataki proposed renaming the Deegan Expressway to the "Joe DiMaggio Highway."
 However, New York City Mayor Rudy Giuliani favored renaming the West Side Highway for DiMaggio instead.
 Pataki agreed to Giuliani's proposal one week later.

 A long stretch of the Northway through the Adirondack Park had been an unserved zone for cellular telephone service.
 In 2007, a driver who crashed off the road was unable to summon help, prompting messages from local governments to telephone companies to add new wireless towers to address the problem and warning signs to inform travelers of the so-called "dark zone".
 Throughout this area, roadside emergency call boxes were located approximately every 2 mi on both sides of the roadway.
 These boxes used a two-way ultra high frequency radio network to connect directly to New York State Police dispatchers.
-In February 2023, the New York State police announced that the call box system was being decommissioned and would be removed complete by Fall 2023.
+In February 2023, the New York State police announced that the call box system was being decommissioned and would be removed completely by Fall 2023.
 The first of 13 new cellular phone towers along I-87 was installed in October 2008.
 A second cellular phone tower was completed just one month later.